Get more from your Personal Home Manager . . .

 Related Articles . . .

-Spring Checklist: How Your AC System WorksDon't wait for a hot summer day to find out that your air conditioning is not working, when you may have to wait days for a service person.
-Here is a quick pre-season checklist, so that you can be sure that your AC is good to go. more ▶
+Spring Checklist: How Your AC System WorksDon't wait for a hot summer day to find out that your air conditioning isn't working, when you may have to wait days for a service person.
+Here's a pre-season checklist to help you avoid unscheduled repairs. more ▶

 Stop Paying for Electricity 'Vampires'They are lurking in your home, and they attack while you are sleeping, when you leave . . . well basically, they attack all the time.
 It's the devices which continue to suck power, even when you have their switches turned off. more ▶